Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-Are you ready to transform the insurance industry?
+🚀Are you ready to transform the insurance industry?

 Policy Expert is a forward-thinking business that loves to get things done.
 Leveraging proprietary technology and smart data, we offer reliable products and a wow customer experience.

-Having achieved rapid growth since being founded in 2011, we’ve won over 1.5 million customers in Home, Motor and Pet insurance and have been ranked the UK’s No.1-rated home insurer by Review Centre since 2013.
+Having achieved rapid growth since being founded in 2011, we’ve won over 1.5 million customers in Home, Motor and Pet insurance and have been ranked the UK’s No.1-rated home insurer by Review Centre since 2013. 🏆

 About the pricing team

 As one of the fastest growing Insurers in the UK, you will enjoy a fast-paced environment and thrive in a forward-thinking culture.
-You will be part of a team utilizing advance analytics and machine learning techniques applied in pricing structures.
+You will be part of a team utilizing advanced analytics and machine learning techniques applied in pricing structures.
 You will be working in collaboration with the data engineering team and the quote engine team to support the bespoke pricing algorithms.

-Your day to day
+Day to day

 The Motor Pricing Optimisation Senior Analyst will be responsible for updates and improvements to retail models and recalculations of Customer Lifetime Value (CLTV) scores.
 The job holder will lead the production of the Efficient Frontier, by representing optimal balance between contribution and volume to achieve the most efficient pricing.